 This hub organizes the Remote Financial Services bookkeeping articles for US small businesses that need cleaner records, better monthly reporting, and a finance process that can support decisions.
+Small businesses account for 99.9 percent of all US firms, according to the Small Business Administration, yet many run without a system that turns raw transactions into numbers owners can act on.

 Use it to decide whether you need software setup, virtual bookkeeping, outsourced bookkeeping, or CFO-level support layered on top of clean books.